songiang95/FakeNotification/README.md

 ### Properties

-- pkgName: String used to identify an app
+- pkgName: used to identify an app
-- isLocked: Boolean true if app is locked by user
+- isLocked: true if app is locked by user
-- AppLockInfo.descriptionId: In resource id for AppLockInfo description
+- AppLockInfo.descriptionId: Int resource id for AppLockInfo description

 ## AppLockSetting